slobentanzer/causality_perspective_2023/manuscript.md

 ### Deductive vs. Inductive Reasoning

-Deductive reasoning involves drawing specific conclusions from general statements or premises, whereas inductive reasoning involves making broad generalizations from specific observations.
+Deductive reasoning involves drawing specific conclusions from general statements or premises, whereas inductive reasoning involves making broad generalisations from specific observations.
 Deductive reasoning is often seen as more logically sound but less informative about the real world, while inductive reasoning is more exploratory but can lead to less certain conclusions.

 ### Do-Calculus